 It lets you find out the real job your product or service has to do.

-Therefore, let’s assume the target group consists of wealthy individuals looking for their third weekend house.
+Therefore, let’s assume the target group comprises wealthy individuals looking for their third-weekend house.

 Their needs are, of course, on another level than those buyers who had to downsize in Detroit.

 These could be their needs and greeds and the actual job the property needs to do for them:

 - Providing social approval and helping them keep up with the Joneses by making them look good in front of their wealthy friends

 - To make them feel superior and like winners.

 - Providing a very exclusive and private location, so they can retreat and not be reached very easily, so they can fully recharge from their busy lives.